automl/neps/docs/reference/pipeline_space.md

 ## Using your knowledge, providing a Prior
-When optimizing, you can provide your own knowledge using the parameters `prior=`.
+When optimizing, you can provide your own knowledge using the parameter `prior=`.
 By indicating a `prior=` we take this to be your user prior, **your knowledge about where a good value for this parameter lies**.